Generic Name: teriflunomide (Oral route)

 Proper Use of Aubagio

 Take this medicine exactly as directed by your doctor.
-Do not suddenly stop using it, do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Do not suddenly stop using it, do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 You may take this with or without food.